13 Best Paintings at the Prado Museum

 Apart from Raphael's impeccable technique, the work aroused the interest of many due to its ambiguity, as the portrait was attributable to many cardinals of the time.

-• Author: Rafael
+• Author: Raphael

 • Date: 1511